For some teachers, project-based learning (PBL) is classroom bliss.

 Referencing these examples should not only help you ideate project-based learning activities, but justify their importance in your classroom.

-After reading this guide, you should have a better understanding of project-based learning as a pedagogy, as well as how to launch certain projects.
+After going through this, you should have a better understanding of project-based learning as a pedagogy, as well as how to launch certain projects.

-Just remember that the teaching strategy must be student-centered.
+Just remember that the teaching method must be student-centered.
 What works for some teachers may not work for you, and what works for you may not work for others.

 But you’ll never know until you try.